What is GEO? The Marketer's Guide to Generative Engine Optimization

 What is GEO?

 GEO stands for generative engine optimization.
-It's the practice of improving your brand's visibility in AI-powered search tools like ChatGPT and Google Gemini and Perplexity and Claude.
+It's the practice of improving your brand's visibility in AI-powered search tools like ChatGPT, Gemini, Perplexity, and Claude.

 Think of it as SEO's younger sibling.
 SEO helps you rank on Google's results page.
 GEO helps you get recommended when someone asks an AI for advice.